Amino acid: Biological roles and occurrence

-Proteinogenic amino acids
+Proteinogenic

 Amino acids are the precursors to proteins.
 They join by condensation reactions to form short polymer chains called peptides or longer chains called either polypeptides or proteins.
 These chains are linear and unbranched, with each amino acid residue within the chain attached to two neighboring amino acids.
 In nature, the process of making proteins encoded by RNA genetic material is called translation and involves the step-by-step addition of amino acids to a growing protein chain by a ribozyme that is called a ribosome.
 The order in which the amino acids are added is read through the genetic code from an mRNA template, which is an RNA derived from one of the organism's genes.

 There are 22 amino acids that get naturally incorporated into polypeptides; these are called proteinogenic amino acids or natural amino acids.
 Of these, 20 are encoded by the universal genetic code.
 The remaining 2, selenocysteine and pyrrolysine, are incorporated into proteins by unique synthetic mechanisms.
 Selenocysteine is incorporated when the mRNA being translated includes a SECIS element, which causes the UGA codon to encode selenocysteine instead of a stop codon.
 Pyrrolysine is used by some methanogenic archaea in enzymes that they use to produce methane.
 It is coded for with the codon UAG, which is normally a stop codon in other organisms.

 Several independent evolutionary studies have suggested that Gly, Ala, Asp, Val, Ser, Pro, Glu, Leu, Thr may belong to a group of amino acids that constituted the early genetic code, whereas Cys, Met, Tyr, Trp, His, Phe may belong to a group of amino acids that constituted later additions of the genetic code.